chiffa/BioFlow/dev_decision_log.md

     - Inner configs that has an effect on what is being computed
     - Inner configs that has only anything to do with the project structure and implementation

+ - remove the memoization of individual pairs during the flow withing the group computation

 ## Major refactoring suggestions: